hobru/CopilotStudio-SAP-Trading-Contracts/README.md

 # CopilotStudio SAP
 Getting started with Copilot Studio and SAP

+This tutorial walks through two simple scenarios:
+* Knowledge Grounding with documents you can upload
+* Reading and interacting with data from an SAP system exposed via SAP OData.
+In this specific case we are leveraging a service that returns information about Trading Contracts

 ## Create & configure a SAP Copilot in Microsoft Copilot Studio
 ## Prerequisites
 ### Power Platform Environment